DominikBrezovsek/DominikBrezovsek/README.md

 👀 I’m interested in web and mobile development and backend structures <br>
 🌱 I’m currently learning React, Laravel and Flutter <br>
 💞️ I’m looking to collaborate on interesting open source projects <br>
-✨ Fun fact - I am obsessed with optimisation and performance of the applications <br>
 ##
 If you have an interesing project or fancy working with me, shoot me an email 👉 dominikbe25@gmail.com